dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/get-started/create-app-visual-studio.md

 01. Solution Explorer

-    All of your project files, code, windows, resources, will appear in this pane.
+    All of your project files, code, windows, resources, will appear in this window.

 02. Properties

-    This pane shows property settings you can configure based on the item selected.
+    This window shows property settings you can configure based on the item selected.
 For example, if you select an item from **Solution Explorer**, you'll see property settings related to the file.
-If you select an object in the **Designer**, you'll see settings for that item.
+If you select an object in the **Designer**, you'll see settings for the element.
+In the case of the previous image, the window's title bar was selected in the designer.

 03. Toolbox

-    The toolbox contains all of the controls you can add to a form.
-To add a control to the current form, double-click a control or drag-and-drop the control.
+    The toolbox contains all of the controls you can add to a design surface.
+To add a control to the current surface, double-click the control or drag-and-drop the control on the surface.
+It's common to instead use the XAML code editor window to design a user interface (UI), while using the XAML designer window to preview the results.

 04. XAML designer

     This is the designer for a XAML document.
 It's interactive and you can drag-and-drop objects from the **Toolbox**.
-By selecting and moving items in the designer, you can visually compose the user interface (UI) for your app.
+By selecting and moving items in the designer, you can visually compose the UI for your app.

     When both the designer and editor are visible, changes to one is reflected in the other.

-When you select items in the designer, the **Properties** pane displays the properties and attributes about that object.
+    When you select items in the designer, the **Properties** window displays the properties and attributes about that object.

 05. XAML code editor

     This is the XAML code editor for a XAML document.
 The XAML code editor is a way to craft your UI by hand without a designer.
 The designer may infer the values of properties on a control when the control is added in the designer.
 The XAML code editor gives you a lot more control.

     When both the designer and editor are visible, changes to one is reflected in the other.
-As you navigate the text caret in the code editor, the **Properties** pane displays the properties and attributes about that object.
+As you navigate the text caret in the code editor, the **Properties** window displays the properties and attributes about that object.

 ## Examine the XAML

 After your project is created, the XAML code editor is visible with a minimal amount of XAML code to display the window.
-If the editor isn't open, double-click the _MainWindow.xaml_ item in the **Solution Explorer**.
+If the editor isn't open, double-click the _MainWindow.xaml_ item in the **Solution Explorer** window.
 You should see XAML similar to the following example:

 ```xaml
 <Window x:Class="Names.MainWindow"